How Transfer Learning Speeds Up AI/ML Development in Small Data Scenarios

 Autonomous Vehicles

-Tesla leverages transfer learning techniques by utilizing labeled road data from one geography to train autonomous vehicle models for new geographies with different road conditions, layouts and driving habits.
-This fast track launches across multiple cities.
+Tesla leverages transfer learning techniques by utilizing labeled road data from one geography to train autonomous vehicle models for new geographies with different road conditions, layouts, and driving habits.
+This approach significantly accelerates deployment, enabling Tesla to fast-track launches across multiple cities and regions worldwide.

 The Road Ahead